 The Non-Performing Assets Monitoring System monitors the status of non-performing loans and defines categories and related strategies.
-This system allows Interbank to focus recovery efforts on those loans which do not have a well-defined recovery strategy and also permits periodic evaluations of outstanding loans that already have a recovery plan in order to take timely corrective action.
+This system allows Interbank to evaluate which companies are overdue and are struggling to pay their loans and focus recovery efforts on those loans.
 The recovery portfolio is divided into rescheduled and refinanced credit, judicial recoveries and restructured credit.

 Credit risk management includes strategies related to proper recovery of defaulted loans.
 Depending on whether the recovery strategy is based upon the client's cash flow or collateral foreclosure, loans are assigned to the recovery division.
 This division has two units, special credit and judicial recovery.
-Judicial recovery may include the sale of recovered or foreclosed assets, which are managed by the asset sales unit that is in charge of selling these assets.
+Judicial recovery may include the sale of recovered or foreclosed assets, which are managed by the asset sales unit that oversees selling these assets.